defold/doc/docs/en/tutorials/war-battles.md

 ## Setting up the project

-You need to create an empty project in Defold and download the asset package.
+Before you begin, you need to create an empty project on the Defold Dashboard and then download a package with the assets needed to create this game.

 1. Go to the [Defold Dashboard](//dashboard.defold.com)
 2. Click *New Project*